Farley Hospital is a 17th Century grade 1 listed almshouse that is run as a charity.

 The building has had an interesting history and although it has nearly closed numerous times, the charity and board of trustees continue to uphold Sir Stephen’s original purpose for the building and to build a community to look after the building, its residents and its heritage.

-Jason has chaired the Farley Hospital Board of Trustees since the new board was formed in Summer 2020.
-He has led the charity through re-creation as a CIO and along with Adam and Lucy, has built a new expanded board with a diverse skill base and a shared care for the trust and the work it does.
+Jason chaired the Farley Hospital Board of Trustees from the inception of the new board in Summer 2020 until Dec 2021.
+He has led the charity through re-creation as a CIO and along with previous Trustees Adam and Lucy, Jason has built a new expanded board with a diverse skill base and a shared care for the trust and the work it does.

 Dave first lived in Farley in 1998 with his wife Becky.
 After a sojourn in Winterslow, the couple moved back to the village in 2010 along with their two sons.
 Dave has worked for the University of Southampton for ‘too many years’ in various technical and managerial roles in the IT department.
 He is currently the Head of Education Services and a long standing member of the Senior Leadership Team.